Josef Meixner

 Josef Meixner (24 April 1908 - 19 March 1994) was a German theoretical physicist, known for his work on the physics of deformable bodies, thermodynamics, statistical mechanics, Meixner polynomials, Meixner–Pollaczek polynomials, and spheroidal wave functions.

 Education

-Meixner began his studies in theoretical physics with Arnold Sommerfeld at the Ludwig Maximilian University of Munich in 1926.
+Meixner began his studies in theoretical physics with Arnold Sommerfeld at the Ludwig-Maximilians-Universität München in 1926.
 He was awarded his doctorate in 1931, with the submission of a thesis on the application of the Green function in quantum mechanics.

 Career

 Meixner taught at a high school for a few years.
 He was an assistant at the Institute of Theoretical Physics in Munchen until 1934.
 He worked with Salomon Bochner to determine that the Hermite polynomials were the only orthogonal polynomials $p_n(x)$ with generating functions of the form $f(t)e^{xt} = \sum_{n=0}^{\infty}p_n(x)\frac{t^n}{n!}$.

 Meixner later wrote in his personal memoirs about his close friend, an Austrian Jew who came to Munich in 1929 and left for Princeton in 1933:

 Bochner foresaw the coming political development very clearly, and I recall when we, surely at the end of 1932, stood before a bulletin board of the Voelkischer Beobachter and he said: ‘Now it is almost time that I must depart’.
 When I [at age 24] replied that then I would also like to leave, he replied: You remain here; nothing will happen to you and for us there are too few places in the world.

 Meixner loosened the condition on the generating function and determined that $f(t)e^{xu(t)} = \sum_{n=0}^{\infty}p_n(x)\frac{t^n}{n!}$ was satisfied by five classes of polynomials, known as the Hermite polynomials, Charlier polynomials, Laguerre polynomials, Meixner polynomials and Meixner-Pollaczek polynomials.
 He published this result in 1934.